030/releasesoftwaremoreoften.com/index.md

 # Release Software More Often

+## 2021-03-30

+Last year, a collegae of mine was playing a Tech video twice as fast during KubeCon.
+Today I ordered a couple of order tech videos on Udemy.
+This website is also capable of playing videos faster, which is really helpful as I can watch more Tech videos on a day and learn faster.
+In order to speed up a video, navigate to the `settings`, click on `playback speed` and change it to `1.5` or `2`.

 ## 2021-03-26 DIP (2.1.4)

 In order to get the latest version of a docker image from dockerhub, one could use the [Docker Image Patrol (DIP) tool](https://github.com/030/dip).
 Either download the binary from the releases page, install if using [chocolatey](https://chocolatey.org/packages/dip) or install it using [snap](https://snapcraft.io/kdiutd).
 In order to get the latest version of golang: